 2. The River is the Life of the City

-The Ljubljanica river is the vibrant life of the city.
-Most of the attractions in Ljubljana are close to the river and in the city centre, the river banks are lined with restaurants and bars, offering the perfect place for a meal or a spritz.
+Another reason to visit Ljubljana is that the river is the vibrant life of the city.
+Most of the attractions in Ljubljana are close to the Ljubljanica river and in the city centre, the river banks are lined with restaurants and bars, offering the perfect place for a meal or a spritz.
 The laid-back riverside vibes reminded me of Navigli in Milan.

 You can also take a boat ride along the river.
 It takes around 45 minutes – and of all the city river tours I’ve done anywhere, I think this is the most scenic one.
 The river is lined with charming baroque buildings and gorgeous weeping willow trees.
 It hardly feels like a city at all!
 In fact, I think Ljubljana is it’s most beautiful from the water.